Extension, separation and isomorphic reverse isoperimetry: Introduction

 We then have the following rectangular version of~\eqref{eq:evr schatten intro} whose derivation is explained in Remark~\ref{rem:rectangular schatten}.

 The desired lower bound on $\sep((\sfS_p^{n})_{\le r})$ is now an application of Theorem~\ref{thm:sep lower evr}. \end{proof}

 \begin{remark} Theorem~3.3 in~\cite{CCGGP98} asserts that $\sep(\ell_p^n)\asymp n^{\max\{1/p,1-1/p\}}$ for every $p\ge 1$.
-If $p\ge 2$, then this means that it was previously thought that $\sep(\ell_p^n)\asymp n^{1-1/p}$, which is of course incompatible with the case $k=n$ of~\eqref{eq:sep k-sparse} for every $p>2$.
-While~\cite{CCGGP98} provides a complete proof of $\sep(\ell_p^n)\asymp n^{1/p}$ when $1\le p\le 2$, in the range $p>2$ the assertion $\sep(\ell_p^n)\asymp n^{1-1/p}$ in~\cite{CCGGP98} is justified through the use of a result from reference~[14] in~\cite{CCGGP98}, which is cited there as a ``personal communication'' with P.~Indyk (dated April 1998).
-This reference was never published; after discovering the improved estimate of Theorem~\ref{thm:sparse and low rank}, we confirmed with Indyk that it was indeed flawed. \end{remark}
+Therefore, when $p> 2$ it was previously thought that $\sep(\ell_p^n)\asymp n^{1-1/p}$, which contradicts the case $k=n$ of~\eqref{eq:sep k-sparse}.
+While~\cite{CCGGP98} provides a complete and correct proof that $\sep(\ell_p^n)\asymp n^{1/p}$ when $1\le p\le 2$, in the range $p>2$ the assertion $\sep(\ell_p^n)\asymp n^{1-1/p}$ in~\cite{CCGGP98} is justified through the use of a result from reference~[14] in~\cite{CCGGP98}, which is cited there as a ``personal communication'' with P.~Indyk (dated April 1998).
+This reference was never published.
+After discovering Theorem~\ref{thm:sparse and low rank}, we confirmed with Indyk that his aforementioned personal communication with the authors of~\cite{CCGGP98} contained a gap. \end{remark}

 \begin{corollary} Conjecture~\ref{conj:weak reverse iso when canonical} implies Conjecture~\ref{conj:symmetric volume ratio sep}.
 Namely, if Conjecture~\ref{conj:weak reverse iso when canonical} holds for a canonically positioned normed space $\X=(\R^n,\|\cdot\|_\X)$, then In particular, if $\X$ satisfies the assumptions of Lemma~\ref{lem:weak iso for enouhg permutations and unconditional} (e.g.~if $\X$ is symmetric), then~\eqref{eq:sep volume ratio of dual} holds.
 Furthermore, if $\bfE=(\R^n,\|\cdot\|_\bfE)$ is a symmetric normed space, then $\sep(\sfS_\bfE)=\evr(\bfE)n^{1+o(1)}$.
 More precisely,